By Tim Lambert

 Drowning was occasionally used in Europe through the following centuries.
 It was revived in the French Revolution in Nantes by a man named Jean Baptiste Carrier as a convenient way of killing large numbers of people.
 They were loaded into vessels with trap doors, which were then sunk.

 The ducking stool was a seat on a long wooden arm.
-Women who were convicted of being scolds or gossips were tied to the seat then ducked into the local pond or river.
+Women who were convicted of ‘scolding’ and sometimes also of brawling were tied to the seat then ducked into the local pond or river.
+(Scolding meant more than just nagging it meant harassing people by slandering them or using abusive language).
 The last woman to be ducked in England suffered the punishment in 1809.
 In 1817 another woman was sentenced to be ducked but fortunately, the water level was too low to immerse her.

 However in early 19th-century textile mills in Britain lazy children sometimes had their heads ducked in a container of water.